geekscrapy/binGraph/README.md

   --no_order            Remove the ordered histogram - It shows overall
                         distribution when on
   --colours #ff01d5 #ff01d5
                         Colours for the graph.
-First is the ordered graph
+First value is the ordered graph
 ```

 # To do: